jrpotter/notebook/notes/encoding/integer.md

 %%ANKI
 Basic
 What hardware-level advantage does two's-complement introduce over other signed encodings?
-Back: The same circuits can be used for unsigned and two's-complement addition.
+Back: The same circuits can be used for unsigned and two's-complement arithmetic.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1708799678732-->
 END%%